datascientistlyg/deep_reinforcement_learning_project2/README.md

 critic.pth: weights of the critic model

 ## Instructions
-In this project, we could run Navigation.ipynb within the env, train the model and get the results.
+In this project, we could run Continuous_Control.ipynb within the env, train the model and get the results.

 ## Result